-ALTERNATIVE B: HONOULIULI NATIONAL HISTORIC SITE OR NATIONAL MONUMENT-A NEW UNIT OF THE NATIONAL PARK SYSTEM
+ALTERNATIVE B (SELECTED ALTERNATIVE): HONOULIULI NATIONAL HISTORIC SITE OR NATIONAL MONUMENT-A NEW UNIT OF THE NATIONAL PARK SYSTEM

 Concept: Congress would establish Honouliuli National Historic Site as a new unit of the national park system.
 Alternatively, a national monument managed by the National Park Service could be established.
-The national historic site or national monument would include the historic site of the Honouliuli Internment Camp and adjacent lands that provide road access and opportunities for visitor facilities.
-The National Park Service would preserve the site and interpret the internment of Japanese Americans and European Americans in Hawai'i during World War II.
-The national historic site or monument would be supported by operational capacity at World War II Valor in the Pacific National Monument, Pearl Harbor.
-The National Park Service could provide technical assistance for the preservation and interpretation of other sites, features, and stories related to internment in Hawaiʻi during World War II.
+The national historic site or national monument would include the historic site of the Honouliuli Internment Camp and adjacent lands that would allow for access and visitor facilities.
+In collaboration with partners, the National Park Service would preserve the site and interpret the internment of Japanese Americans and European Americans in Hawai'i during World War II.
+The national historic site or monument would be supported by operational capacity at World War II Valor in the Pacific National Monument, Pearl Harbor, The National Park Service could respond to requests to provide technical assistance for the preservation and interpretation of other sites, features, and stories related to internment in Hawai'i during World War II.